Skip to main content

 Create an ingestion job

 In Imply Polaris, you can launch an ingestion job to load data into a table.
 Within your ingestion job, select the source of data, specify the destination table, and map the input fields from the source to the table columns.
 You can use the Polaris UI or the Jobs v1 API to launch and manage ingestion jobs.
-If the input schema is different from the table schema, you can transform input data while mapping input fields to table columns during ingestion.
+You can transform input data during ingestion by applying input expressions to map input fields to table columns.

 This topic covers the basics of ingestion job creation and the options for transforming source data in the Polaris UI.
 For information on launching ingestion jobs programmatically, see Create an ingestion job by API.
 To use SQL to define your batch ingestion job, see Ingest using SQL.
 See Manage ingestion jobs for details on viewing, canceling, and recreating ingestion jobs.